swiftgift/b2b-doc/users.md

 }
 ```

-If you send request w/o `Authorization` HTTP header with auth token, user will
+If you send request w/o `Authorization` HTTP header with access token, user will
 be created with a new company and he will become it's owner.
 You can add a
 company section to request in order to specify company's parameters:
 ```json